BEST BETS FOR SPECIALTY COFFEE IN MADRID

 Lots Coffee House

 Since spring 2015 Lots Coffee House is brewing high quality take away coffee in Madrid's Castellana neighbourhood.
 Although it is a tiny space that is not designed for drinking your coffee on site, there is lots to love here - from friendly and skilled baristas behind the counter to top notch coffee.
-When I dropped by to check it out I ended up having a great talk with barista Daniel Jimenez, who gave me some insights into the Spanish coffee culture.
-"Thirdwave is still slow in Madrid", he told me, but more recently there is progress in the growth of the specialty coffee movement in Spain.
+When I dropped by to check it out I ended up having a chat with former barista Daniel Jimenez, who has since moved on to Toma.
+Back then he gave me some insights into the Spanish coffee culture.
+"Thirdwave is still slow in Madrid", he told me, but more recently we've seen great progress in the growth of the specialty coffee movement in Spain.
 Due to his great knowledge he was asked to publish an article about Torrefacto in Spain on the Perfect Daily Grind.
-It is a great read for all those wondering why most coffee tastes so awfully bitter in cafes across Spain.
+It is a great read for all those wondering why most coffee tastes so awfully bitter in cafés across Spain.

-The coffee is being roasted at three locations according to a tasting profile that Lots develops together with roasters in Berlin, Florence and Madrid.
+The coffee is being roasted by the owner Fernando and his father in the province of Madrid in Alcorcón.
 For espresso based drinks the options available during my visit were from Guatemala and Colombia.
 For drip coffee the choice was wider, including Kenya, Ethiopia, India and Indonesia.
 Apart from Aeropress, Chemex and V60 a fascinating brewing method on the menu is the Syphon.
-It is practiced with dedication and care by the baristas and watching the process alone is well worth a trip to Lots!
+Watching the brewing process alone is well worth a trip to Lots!